 The fully accessible units must be distributed throughout a development to provide equal housing choice for all future residents.
-If a building is served by an elevator, then Type A units must be spread among all floors, including those with roll-in showers.
+If a building is served by an elevator, then Type A units must be spread among all floors, including those with roll-in showers (required in the Agency's Appendix B, Design Standards).